 An agreement between NSERC and the German Research Foundation, the

-(DFG), has been established to ascertain a formal mechanism for supporting a bilateral training program that involves an exchange of students between Germany and Canada.
+(DFG), has been concluded to establish a formal mechanism for supporting a bilateral training program that involves an exchange of students between Germany and Canada.

 In order to be considered for this opportunity, Canadian candidates should follow these steps:

-- First establish a collaboration with German researchers.
+- Canadian researchers should first establish a collaboration with German researchers.

-- Since the DFG process is longer, the German researchers must start by submitting a pre-proposal to the DFG.
+- Since the DFG International Research Training Groups (IRTG) process requires more time than the NSERC application process, the German researchers must start by submitting a pre-proposal to the DFG.